 The refined framework will be piloted in February 2018 to gather feedback on whether the framework responds to country needs, is relevant and is easy to implement.
 Contact the UNDP-OECD Joint Support Team to learn about ways to provide feedback on the revised framework.

-Through a series of online, public consultations, all development co-operation stakeholders will be invited to provide feedback on the refinement process.
-Check back soon for more details on the consultations.
+Through a series of online, public consultations, all development co-operation stakeholders are invited to provide feedback on the revised indicators and process.
+Click here to access the online consultations platform.

 Participation in the 2018 Monitoring Round